 More able students in Year 8 are invited to take part in a week's trip to Tirabad, Wales (staying at a Welsh Outdoor Pursuits Centre).
 This is part of Collingwood's Gifted and Talented Programme, designed to extend and challenge our top students.
 Here students take part in a range of tasks which extend the Key Stage 3 Curriculum.

-The College has links to outside agencies, aiming to enrich the curriculum by showing how taught knowledge can be applied outside of the classroom.
+The College has links to outside agencies, aiming to enrich the curriculum by showing how taught knowledge can be applied outside the classroom.